rapid7/insightconnect-plugins/sed/help.md

 * 1.0.0 - Support web server mode | Rename action to "Process String"
 * 1.0.1 - Add `utilities` plugin tag for Marketplace searchability
 * 2.0.0 - Update action inputs to allow for multiple expressions
+* 2.0.1 - Fix issue with both actions not returning all results

 ## References